Quinine

 Quinine is a medication used to treat malaria and babesiosis.
 This includes the treatment of malaria due to Plasmodium falciparum that is resistant to chloroquine when artesunate is not available.
 While sometimes used for nocturnal leg cramps, quinine is not recommended for this purpose due to the risk of serious side effects.
 It can be taken by mouth or intravenously.
 Malaria resistance to quinine occurs in certain areas of the world.
-Quinine is also used as an ingredient in tonic water to impart a bitter taste.
+Quinine is also used as an ingredient in tonic water and other beverages to impart a bitter taste.

 Common side effects include headache, ringing in the ears, vision issues, and sweating.
 More severe side effects include deafness, low blood platelets, and an irregular heartbeat.
 Use can make one more prone to sunburn.
-While it is unclear if use during pregnancy causes harm to the baby, treating malaria during pregnancy with quinine when appropriate is still recommended.
+While it is unclear if use during pregnancy carries potential for fetal harm, treating malaria during pregnancy with quinine when appropriate is still recommended.
 Quinine is an alkaloid, a naturally occurring chemical compound.
-How it works as a medicine is not entirely clear.
+It possesses a C9H7N quinoline functional group (pyridine fused to benzene).

-Quinine was first isolated in 1820 from the bark of a cinchona tree, which is native to Peru, and its molecular formula was determined by Strecker in 1854.
+Quinine was first isolated in 1820 from the bark of a cinchona tree, which is native to Peru, and its molecular formula was determined by Adolph Strecker in 1854.
 The class of chemical compounds to which it belongs is thus called the cinchona alkaloids.
 Bark extracts had been used to treat malaria since at least 1632 and it was introduced to Spain as early as 1636 by Jesuit missionaries returning from the New World.
 It is on the World Health Organization's List of Essential Medicines.
 Treatment of malaria with quinine marks the first known use of a chemical compound to treat an infectious disease.

 Uses

 Medical

 As of 2006, quinine is no longer recommended by the World Health Organization (WHO) as a first-line treatment for malaria, because there are other substances that are equally effective with fewer side effects.
 They recommend that it be used only when artemisinins are not available.
 Quinine is also used to treat lupus and arthritis.

-Quinine was frequently prescribed as an off-label treatment for leg cramps at night, but this has become less common due to a warning from the US Food and Drug Administration (FDA) that such practice is associated with life-threatening side effects.
+Quinine was frequently prescribed as an off-label treatment for leg cramps at night, but this has become less common since 2010 due to a warning from the US Food and Drug Administration (FDA) that such practice is associated with life-threatening side effects.
 Quinine can also act as a competitive inhibitor of monoamine oxidase (MAO), an enzyme that removes neurotransmitters from the brain.
-As an MAO inhibitor, it has potential to serve as a treatment for individuals with psychological disorders similar to antidepressants that inhibit MAO.
+As an MAO inhibitor, it has potential to serve as a treatment for individuals with psychological disorders, similar to antidepressants that inhibit MAO.